Fall 2025 MS Applications: Tips for Writing a Resume

 What is a recommendation letter?

-In the context of higher education in the United States, recommendation letters are critical documents that vouch for your qualities, background, and achievements as a candidate for doctoral or master’s programs.
+In the context of higher education in the United States, letters of recommendation are critical documents that vouch for your qualities, background, and achievements as a candidate for doctoral or master’s programs.
 Virtually every university requires applicants to submit a minimum of three recommendation letters along with their application.
 The purpose of these letters is to provide a comprehensive view of the applicant and assess their suitability for the academic program.

 Who Should Write Your Recommendation Letters?

-• If you are a student, your recommendation letters should ideally come from teachers who have substantially interacted with you.
+• If you are a student, your LORs should ideally come from teachers who have substantially interacted with you.
 This could include those who have taught you important subjects or supervised research projects, seminars, or papers.
 The best choices are professors who can speak highly of your academic work and compare you favorably with your peers.

 • If you are a working professional and your work experience is relevant to your intended field of study, a letter from your immediate supervisor is valuable.
 In cases where you have significant work experience from different organizations, obtaining letters from multiple relevant supervisors is acceptable.